jasmine125125/jasmine125125.github.io/blog.md

 ---
-layout: 博客
+layout: blog
-title: 博客
+title: Blog
 slug: /blog
 ---

-博客测试
+This is an example of a "Blog" page, displaying a list of posts.
 <br />